jknightlab/eqtl-intro/slides/eqtl-analysis.md

 It is implied that

+* There is a linear relationship between $X$ and $Y$.
 * Values of $Y$ for each value of $X$ are normally distributed.
-* There is a linear relationship between $X$ and $Y$.
+* There is only one source of variation not explained by $X$.

 ## Linear regression -- Robustness {data-transition="none"}
 ### Independence of residuals
-Can produce misleading results.
+Lack of independence can produce misleading results.

 What could cause this?